NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/CIP_Python3/README.md

 ## Objective

-1. Relese an updated version of the Chest Imaging Platform (probably the last one that will support Python 2)
+1. Release an updated version of the Chest Imaging Platform (probably the last one that will support Python 2)
 1. Slicer nightly/last release compatibility of the new release
 1. Migrate the whole platform to Python 3 and check for tests issues